 ‘Manu Joseph's new novel is a daring, page-turning thriller, filled with anger and wit and some of the loveliest sentences you will read this year’—Zoë Heller

 On the day that Hindu nationalists and their controversial leader have won a spectacular election victory, a large apartment building collapses in Mumbai.
-The rescue operation finds only one survivor, a man trapped under a beam, mumbling in delirium.
-But what he is saying is that a young Muslim couple are on their way to carry out a terror attack.
-Not only must they get him out, the police must find out what he knows, and act quickly.
+The rescue operation finds a single survivor trapped under a beam.

-Elsewhere, a young intelligence agent, Mukundan, is assigned to shadow the two terror suspects, one of whom is a teenager and the sweetheart of her street, the enigmatic Laila.
-A frantic chase gets underway.
+Elsewhere, an intelligence agent, Mukundan, is assigned to shadow two terror suspects, one of whom is the teenager Laila, sweetheart of her street.
+Time is running out and the chase is on…

-Pervasive in its comic realism, wicked in its humour and broad-based in its canvas, Miss Laila, Armed and Dangerous is a bold, stylish and illuminating portrait of our age of globalisation and populist politics.
+Pervasive in its comic realism, wicked in its humour and broad-based in its canvas, Miss Laila, Armed and Dangerous is a fierce, profound and illuminating portrait of our age of globalisation and populist politics.